K3S/ibmi-ai-workers/quickstart-1-rpg/index.md

 ### `AIPRE` — pre-AI logic

 Reads a row from `DEMO_INPUT` and builds the prompt string.
-In production this is where significant business logic lives (vendor lookups, demand history, policy text).
-For the demo it formats three numbers into a sentence.

 ```rpg
 **FREE